cloudflare/cloudflare-docs/content/workers/configuration/versions-and-deployments/rollbacks.md

 2. You cannot perform a rollback if external resources have been deleted or modified between the version selected to rollback to and the version in the active deployment.
 Specifically, rollbacks will not be allowed if:

-- A [Durable Object migration](/durable-objects/reference/durable-objects-migrations/) has occurred between the version in the actoive dfeployment and the the version selected to rollback to.
+- A [Durable Object migration](/durable-objects/reference/durable-objects-migrations/) has occurred between the version in the active deployment and the version selected to rollback to.
 - If the target deployment has a binding to an R2 bucket, KV namespace, or queue that no longer exists.
 - If the target deployment has a binding to a D1 database (this limitation will be removed in the future).